 - Pour batter into the prepared pan and bake for 30-40 minutes until the top is golden brown and a toothpick inserted in the center of the pan comes out clean.

-- Remove the cake from the oven and allow to cool completely in the pan before cutting or storing.
+- Remove the cake from the oven and allow to cool completely in the pan on a wire rack before cutting or storing.
 If shipping, leave the cooled cake in the disposable pan and ship uncut.

 - When cooled, the top of the cake can be sprinkled with powdered sugar (optional).